For Profit vs. Nonprofit Assisted Living

 - Trust your instincts

-Stacy Scherr advises: “Talk with the top administrator, Director of Nursing, Activities Director and the aides who actually provide care.
+Scherr adds: “Talk with the top administrator, Activities Director, the aides who actually provide care and the Director of Nursing.
 You’ll get a sense if they are generally happy and work cohesively or if there are some larger issues that need to be addressed.”

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.